 Visiting Professor/Researcher/Short-Term Scholar/Specialist on J-1 visa status are authorized to receive compensation or salaries from UCLA for employment when such activities are part of his/her program.
 Acceptance of employment with an organization or institution other than UCLA without written authorization by DCISS is a violation of the exchange visitor's visa status and deems them subject to termination from participation in the exchange visitor program.

-Employment for monetary remuneration of Visiting Scholars/Professors is limited to occasional lectures and short-term consultations incidental to the exchange visitor's primary program activity.*
+Off-campus employment for monetary remuneration of Visiting Scholars/Professors is limited to occasional lectures and short-term consultations incidental to the exchange visitor's primary program activity.*

+Employment can only be authorized up to 3 months at one time.
 Before employment can be authorized, following criteria must be met:

 Be directly related to the objectives of the exchange visitor's program;